Case study

 - —Securibox logo and mark: designed from scratch — a symbol system that works at favicon scale and on enterprise presentations alike.

-- —Colour system: primary palette anchored in trust and professionalism, extended with solution-specific accent colours for sub-brands (Cube, SCA, PX).
+- —Colour system: three mission colours — Analyze, Organize, Visualize — anchored in trust and professionalism, extended with solution-specific accents for sub-brands (Cube, SCA, PX) as services emerged from the mission.

 - —Typography scale: hierarchy rules for headings, body, and code samples — consistent across marketing pages and product UIs.